Latin Stuff about Badgers

 it is actually an omnivore (meaning that it eats both meat and plants).

-different animal species into related groups.
+different species into related groups.
+For example:

 -